Survivor (Randy Bachman album)

-Survivor is the second solo album by The Guess Who and Bachman–Turner Overdrive's guitarist and singer Randy Bachman, released in 1978 on Polydor.
+Survivor is the second solo album by the Guess Who and Bachman–Turner Overdrive's guitarist and singer Randy Bachman, released in 1978 on Polydor.

 It is a concept album about the rock and roll stars who have come and gone.

 A remastered reissue was released through Cherry Red Records on August 4, 2009.

+Critical reception

+The Globe and Mail opined that "the truth is that Mr. Bachman, for all the years of dragging himself around this continent (and through Europe, too), has bamboozled countless thousands into following his ponderous, paleolithic rock while adding not a single tune or lyric that will last any longer than it takes to shuttle his albums to the used record bin."

 Track listing

 All songs written by Randy Bachman.